thycotic/ss-docs/release-notes/ss-rn-7-x.md

 ## Release Notes 7.4.000000

-### Features and Enhancements

-- New Enterprise Plus Edition

-  - Added SIEM integration using CEF and Syslog formats.
+### Features and Enhancements$1   - Added SIEM integration using CEF and Syslog formats.

   - Support for front end server clustering.